darthranjith/SanetSpider/README.md

 To run this script,

-scrappy crawl all -o filename.csv
+scrapy crawl all -o filename.csv